SirGoodenough/HA_Blueprints/Automations/ZHA-Xiaomi_Cube_Controller.md

 ### 🍎 There is a set of 36 event functions that will trigger on specific actions
 on specific sides that are listed as **Group 1 actions 🍎**.

-### 🍊 There is a set of 6 event functions that will trigger on specific actions
+### 🍒 There is a set of 6 event functions that will trigger on specific actions
-on *ANY* side that are listed as **Group 2 sctions 🍊**.
+on *ANY* side that are listed as **Group 2 sctions 🍒**.

 ### 🍐 There is a set of 30 event functions that will trigger on cube flips to
-& froma specific sides that are listed as **Group 3 sctions 🍐**.
+& from a specific sides that are listed as **Group 3 sctions 🍐**.

-### 🍩 There are 2 actions (shake and drop) that only occur once and are OK to
+### 🍕 There are 2 actions (shake and drop) that only occur once and are OK to
 be combined with any other group.
+Listed as **Group 4 sections 🍕**.

 Please be aware that ALL actions except the 2 listed above,

-🍩 will trigger an action in **ALL 3 groups at the same time** every time.
-Therefore I suggest if you just have a couple of things you want this remote to do that you choose the *ANY / Group 2 / 🍊* events.
+🍕 will trigger an action in **ALL 3 groups at the same time** every time.
+Therefore I suggest if you just have a couple of things you want this remote to do that you choose the *ANY / Group 2 / 🍒* events.

 If you want more than a few events, you should select actions in **Group 1 / 🍎 OR Group 3 / 🍐**.